Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

-In this scenario, we simulated a drive-by attack, in which the adversary aims to disrupt the charging session of vehicles that are parked close to a public road.
+\ndssparagraph{Scenario 1} In this scenario, we simulated a drive-by attack, in which the adversary aims to disrupt the charging session of vehicles that are parked close to a public road.
 To achieve the maximum possible coverage, we mounted the antenna onto the roof of the attacking car on the site closest to the target vehicle.
 We then drove slowly (approx. 10~mph/15~kph) past the charging vehicle.
+A drive-by attack could be used by an adversary to fulfil the goal of fleet denial or widespread disruption as described in Section~\ref{sec:threat_model_goal}.
+Since only temporary physical proximity is required, so-called wardriving would be possible.
+This makes the attack stealthy and challenging to detect.